heavenmhall/heavenmhall/README.md

 ### Hi there 👋

-I'm Heaven, a Junior Data Analyst located in Southern California.
+I'm Heaven, a Junior Data Analyst located in Salt Lake City.

 ⭐️ A bit about me! ⭐️